Lee Bright: South Carolina Senate

 Bright lost his 2016 re-election bid in a primary runoff to former State Representative Talley.
 Haley reversed herself and endorsed Bright's opponent that year.

 2014 U.S. Senate campaign

 Bright announced on August 13, 2013, that he would seek his party's nomination for United States Senate against incumbent Republican Lindsey Graham.
 Bright placed a distant second with 15.43% of the vote.

 2018 U.S. House campaign

 Bright ran in the 2018 Republican primary to replace retiring Republican incumbent Trey Gowdy in South Carolina's 4th congressional district.
 He finished first in the June 12, 2018, primary with 25% of the vote, but two weeks later lost the primary runoff election to William Timmons on June 26, 2018.

+2024 State Senate campaign

+In 2023, State Senate District 12 incumbent Scott Talley announced his retirement.
+Bright, South Carolina House of Representatives member Roger Nutt, businessman Skip Davenport, and former Spartanburg County Clerk of Court Hope Blackley faced each other in the Republican primary.
+Bright was bested by Representative Nutt in the Republican primary runoff, the latter defeated physician and Democratic nominee Octavia Amaechi in the general election.

+2025 Special election

+With the resignation of Roger Nutt, Bright announced his intention to run for State Senate District 12.
+State Representative Bobby Cox and Hope Blackley also announced their intention to file.
+On August 29th, Cox suspended his campaign for the Senate seat.
+On October 22, Bright narrowly won the Republican Primary and with no Democratic opponent is expected to reclaim the seat.

 Political positions

 Abortion

 Bright has been a strong opponent of abortion and has been a sponsor of the "Life Begins at Conception Act" for three years.
 In April 2013, Bright introduced a bill attempting to "require doctors performing abortions to have board certification in obstetrics and gynecology.
 Doctors performing abortions in outpatient settings also would be required to have staff privileges at a local hospital."
 Pro-Choice proponents argued that the legislation would end all abortions in South Carolina and the bill was defeated in subcommittee.